 As a side note, not every lender lumps the same expenses into the APR.
 Some lenders include more than others.

 Consider Getting a Shorter Loan Term

 The most popular alternative is a 15-year mortgage.
 Some lenders also offer 10 and 20-year terms.

-When comparing 15-year and 30-year loans, you’ll see you also pay a lot less total interest on a 15-year loan because you pay off the loan in half the time.
+When comparing 15-year and 30-year loans, you’ll see you also pay less total interest on a 15-year loan because you repay the loan in half the time.

 Here’s a sample quote I have for a $250,000 mortgage: